mousepawmedia/devdocs/network/source/tools/cpp.rst

 Install the Compiler
 ============================

 ..
-NOTE:: Updated 12 January 2018
+NOTE:: Updated 19 May 2018

-We use the Clang compiler primarily, and GCC5 secondarily.
+We use the Clang compiler primarily, and GCC secondarily.
 If you're not on a Debian-based Linux system, you'll need to find out how to install these yourself.

 We don't directly support Windows as a development environment.
 If you're